 The residential programs for children and adolescents treat OCD, OC-spectrum disorders and anxiety disorders.
-Rogers has the ability to successfully treat co-occurring conditions, such as major depressive disorder (MDD), and other OC-spectrum or anxiety disorders.
-If patients do have a co-occurring condition, they are assessed to determine the level of their disorder and are then treated with an individualized therapy plan.
+Rogers has the ability to successfully treat co-occurring conditions, such as major depressive disorder (MDD), eating disorders, and other OC-spectrum or anxiety disorders.
+If a patient does have a co-occurring condition, they are assessed to determine the level of their disorder and are then treated with an individualized therapy plan.
 Treating patients dually for their disorders improves the likelihood that their symptoms will be decreased to a manageable level.